Skip to Content

 You can see grasswrens flit around many Bush Heritage reserves and partnership properties.
 There are Black Grasswrens on Wunambul Gamberra country, White-throated Grasswrens on Warddeken country, Eyrean Grasswrens on Ethabuka in Queensland, and in South Australia there are Thick-billed Grasswrens on Bon Bon and Western Grasswrens are on Boolcoomatta as well as Hamelin Station in WA.

-University of Western Australia PhD student Aline Gibson Vega, has been learning the language of Western Grasswrens at our Hamelin Reserve and on Francois Peron National Park, about 100km further north.
-Her research aims to shed light on the differences between these two populations and discover genetically and socially distinct they are.
-The answers will feed directly into the Dirk Hartog Island National Park Ecological Restoration Project.
+University of Western Australia PhD student Aline Gibson Vega , has been learning the language of Western Grasswrens at our Hamelin Reserve and on Francois Peron National Park , about 100km further north.
+Her research on the differences between these two populations had fed directly into the Dirk Hartog Island National Park Ecological Restoration Project .

-We protect Grasswrens by: destocking properties and promoting regeneration of the shrubs and grasses that the wrens love; by controlling feral cats; and by restoring traditional burning techniques, which help prevent devastating late dry season wildfires.
+We protect Grasswrens by: destocking properties and promoting regeneration of the shrubs and grasses that the wrens love; by controlling feral cats; and by restoring traditional burning techniques, which help prevent devastating wildfires.